KrOlech/PolySampXpress/Readme.md

   - after refactor do not work even with TCIP
 - Strange movement of ROIS after manipulator ordered to move Video in bugs
 - No ROI creation working after calibration
+- Map not working corectli (movment map calculated incorectli) for WF not starting for 0 0